L0wl/cdu/resources/readme_en.md

 ## Key Features

 - **Simple Target Declaration**: Functions like `declare_application`, `declare_library`, `declare_plugin`.
+- **Unified Target Namespace**: Each target is automatically exported as `<ProjectName>::Target`, making reuse inside and outside the project straightforward.
 - **Windows Automation**: Auto-generation of `version.rc`, manifest, and icon linking.
 - **Precompiled Headers (PCH)**: Automatic creation and linking of PCH to speed up builds.
 - **Dependency Management**: Automatic discovery and copying of runtime dependencies (DLLs, .so) during installation.